As an Amazon Associate I earn from qualifying purchases.

-After my little review of freezer cooking, and some tweaking, and a lineup of new (DELICIOUS) tried and true recipes, developed in house by our resident Chef Jordan, I am so excited for today’s post, y’all.
+After my little review of freezer cooking, and some tweaking, and a lineup of new (DELICIOUS) tried and true recipes, developed in house by our resident Chef Jordi, I am so excited for today’s post, y’all.
 As I mentioned in my review, many of the freezer cooking recipes we’ve tried just haven’t turned out very well.
 I was sharing my problem of finding really yummy freezer recipes with Jordan when her eyes started to sparkle.
 This girl, she’s notorious for her love of tinkering in the kitchen- tweaking and perfecting and making a recipe just right.
 So when she told me she’d help me solve my non-yummy-freezer-cooking recipes problem, I was really excited.
 Then we made a list, revised the list seventeen times, shopped for three hours, cooked for a whole day, and tried the recipes.
 And I am even more excited!
 A list of freezer cooking recipes comprised entirely of keepers- YAY!
 Even better- freezer cooking is the perfect way to get organized in super busy seasons of life (like back to school!).
-Here’s what we made- hawaiian chicken
+Here’s what we made- Hawaiian Chicken

 IN THE BAG: 4 boneless, skinless chicken breasts, (20 oz) can pineapple slices, drained and juice, green bell pepper, seeded and chopped, 3 tbsp soy sauce, 2 tbsp brown sugar, Juice of one lemon, 1/2 tsp ground ginger, 1/2 tsp salt, 1/2 tsp pepper.